agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 #### By domains (microservices)

-Currently only microservice in the repository is DPF.
-There aro no dependencies in the core modules that depend on data-plane or its extensions.
+Currently, only microservice in the repository is DPF.
+There are no dependencies in the core modules that depend on data-plane or its extensions.

 Below dependency matrix shows azure -> data-plane-azure-storage uses data-plane.
 Both will be a part of new repo in this scenario.